Down East Wood Ducks Game Notes - vs. Carolina

 ---

-EARLY BIRD GETS THE WORM: The Woodies are outscoring opponents 184 - 155 and 51 - 38 in the first two innings.
-The Wood Ducks shutout the Cannon Ballers on Sunday, 6-0 and improved to 7-2 at home when they score first.
-Overall, the Woodies are 21-5 when they score first.
+EARLY BIRD GETS THE WORM: The Woodies are outscoring opponents 188 - 163 and 53 - 41 in the first two innings.
+Down East is now 0-10 at home when the opponent scores first.

-RIPPIN' RICUMSTRICT: Obie Ricumstrict has been heating up throughout this homestand.
-Overall, he is 7-for-22 (.318) with a homerun and five RBIs.

-NEW KID ON THE BLOCK: Alejandro Osuna has made an immediate impact with the Woodies since being added to the roster on 6/15.
-In four games, Osuna is 6-for-12 (.500) with four doubles and five RBIs.
+BULLPEN BREAKDOWN: Throughout the first month of the season, the Down East bullpen was a sign of strength and one of the reasons they were in first place.
+The bullpen has been heavily relied upon, throwing 200 combined innings.
+Down East once held the top team ERA in all of MiLB.
+Since June 1st, the pitching staff has become the achilles heel, pitching to a 4.55 ERA and have six lead surrendered losses.

 • Discuss this story on the Low-A East League message board...

-- Columbia Fireflies: Game Notes 6-23 vs Myrtle Beach - Columbia Fireflies
+- Columbia Fireflies Game Notes 6-24 vs Myrtle Beach - Columbia Fireflies

-- Wood Ducks to Host Youth Softball Camp Presented by Lenoir Community College - Down East Wood Ducks

 - Down East Wood Ducks Game Notes - vs. Carolina - Down East Wood Ducks